dpkeesling/advent_of_code_2023/readme.md

-# This is a repo for my advent of code 2023 solutions.
-All written in Perl.
-I have never used perl before, so a lot of the solutions may not necessarily follow best practice.
-However, the point of advent of code is to find the solution as quick as possible, and not necessarily how pretty the code is.
+# Advent of Code 2023 solutions.
+## I started writing these in Perl.
+I normally like to give my self an extra challenge with advent of code, so I chose a language I have never worked with before.
+However, I quickly learned that perl isn't exactly the best suited language for this challenge.
+### So for all days going forward, I'm swapping to Python.